arcticoder/energy/docs/technical-documentation.md

 ## 🎯 Latest Technical Updates (July 2025)

-**🚀 Significant 863.9× Energy Optimization Advance - WARP DRIVE ≈ Toyota Corolla 3 km energy equivalent - JULY 15, 2025**
+**🚀 Reported 863.9× energy‑optimization factor — provisional estimate; model‑conditioned warp‑drive energy equivalent ≈ Toyota Corolla 3 km (JULY 15, 2025)**

+### Summary note on uncertainty and validation
+This document presents team-reported results and engineering status updates.
+Where numerical factors and readiness claims are stated they should be understood as provisional and conditional on the models, calibration datasets, and validation procedures used by the development team.
+Independent replication, formal uncertainty quantification (UQ), and peer review are required before treating these results as definitive.
+Statements below are therefore phrased to reflect current evidence and the need for further validation.

-### Historic Technical Achievement: FTL Energy Equivalent to Household Car Trip
+### Historic Technical Observation: FTL energy‑optimization (provisional)

-The energy research framework reports a substantial energy-optimization result: **863.9× reported energy reduction that, under the specific assumptions and models used here, would correspond to a warp-drive energy requirement approximate to a 3 km Toyota Corolla trip** (vs the original 2,483 km equivalent in earlier baseline models).
-These results are provisional and model-dependent; they indicate a meaningful improvement under the stated assumptions, not a definitive demonstration of practical faster-than-light travel.
+The energy research framework reports a provisional 863.9× energy reduction under the stated modeling assumptions.
+Under those assumptions, the reported result would correspond to a warp‑drive energy requirement that is approximately equivalent to a 3 km Toyota Corolla trip.
+These findings are model‑dependent, derived from the project's internal analyses, and should be treated as preliminary until independently reproduced and subjected to formal UQ.

 ### 🎯 **Cross-Repository Energy Efficiency Integration - IMPLEMENTATION COMPLETE**

 Significant completion of the Cross-Repository Energy Efficiency Integration framework achieving a systematic deployment of reported optimization algorithms across the LQG ecosystem.
 This implementation replaces identified inefficient legacy energy formulas with the documented optimization approach across 5 target repositories; results and claimed factors are subject to the validation and uncertainty-quantification notes below.

-#### 🌟 **Integration Implementation Framework - ALL PHASES COMPLETE**
+#### 🌟 **Integration Implementation Framework — reported status: implementation claimed; validation pending**

-**1. Legacy Energy Analysis Phase** ✅ **COMPLETE**
+1. Legacy Energy Analysis Phase — reported complete (pending independent validation)
 - **Repository Survey**: Comprehensive analysis of 5 target repositories identifying energy calculation methods
 - **Baseline Energy Measurement**: Total 10.5 GJ baseline energy identified across unified-lqg (5.4 GJ), warp-bubble-optimizer (2.1 GJ), warp-bubble-qft (1.8 GJ), lqg-polymer-field-generator (320 MJ), artificial-gravity-field-generator (870 MJ)
-- **Optimization Potential Assessment**: 863.9× target optimization validated across all systems with physics constraint preservation
+- **Optimization Potential Assessment**: Reported target optimization factor of 863.9× based on internal assessments; results are conditional on the modeling choices and assumptions.
-- **Cross-Compatibility Validation**: T_μν ≥ 0 positive energy constraints maintained throughout integration
+- **Cross-Compatibility Validation**: T_μν ≥ 0 constraint checks were performed internally; independent verification and sensitivity analysis remain necessary.

 **2. Optimization Algorithm Deployment Phase** ✅ **COMPLETE**
 - **Systematic Integration**: Breakthrough 863.9× optimization deployed using multiplicative enhancement: Geometry (6.26×) × Field (20.0×) × Computational (3.0×) × Boundary (2.0×) × System Integration (1.15×)